marymlucas/mimic_explore/mimic-iv/concepts/postgres/README.md

 This folder contains scripts to generate useful abstractions of raw MIMIC-IV data ("concepts").
 The scripts are intended to be run against the MIMIC-IV data in a PostgreSQL database.

 **IMPORTANT NOTE**: This is the postgres version for generating the concepts but it differs from what is in the original MIMIC-IV repo (https://github.com/MIT-LCP/mimic-code/tree/main/mimic-iv/concepts).
-I ran into a lot of errors with the code in that repo, mostly with the DATETIME functions which were still in the BigQuery dialect and would not run for me on Postgresql v14.
+I ran into a lot of errors when setting things up in Windows so my workaround was to go script by script and make the necessary changes.

 I have not tested running postgres-make-concepts.sql with my modified scripts from the psql command line as described in the original instructions (see below), so ymmv.
 I may test it on another setup if time allows.